icons.svg

 For Ripe Kiwi:

-• 🟤 Fuzzy brown skin without wrinkles or bruises
+• 🟤 Fuzzy brown skin without wrinkles, bruises, or soft spots

-• 🚫 No soft spots, mold, or excessive moisture
+• 🚫 No mold, excessive moisture, or fermented smell

 For Unripe Kiwi (to ripen at home):